pradumn-tiwari/The_Developers_Arena/Week 1/readme.md

 ## Week 4: Data Visualization with Matplotlib and Seaborn

-**Theory ** Data visualization helps interpret patterns, trends, and insights from data using graphical representations.
+Data visualization helps interpret patterns, trends, and insights from data using graphical representations.
 Matplotlib and Seaborn are powerful Python libraries for creating informative plots.

 **Concepts Learned:**